Skip to content

 The MCP Client

-Now let's explore building an MCP Client that can discover and use these tools programmatically within our agent.
+Now let's explore the MCP Client more and how it can discover and use tools programmatically within our agent.
 Whilst interacting with the Inspector to examine the Tavily MCP server was helpful for testing, our agent needs to interact with MCP programmaticaly.

 The MCP Client is what our agent will use to discover and invoke tools from MCP servers.
 It handles the protocol details: establishing connections, requesting tool definitions, executing tools andparsing results.